AI Security Bootcamp

-AISB is a 4-week long intensive program to bring researchers and engineers up to speed on security fundamentals for AI systems.
-Applications are open NOW for particpants, instructors, and mentors.
+AISB is a 4-week intensive program bringing researchers and engineers up to speed on security fundamentals for AI systems.
+The first cohort completed the program in August 2025, and we're planning future editions.
+Get in touch to stay informed about upcoming programs.

 What will I learn?